About the Louisiana Healthy Homes Childhood Lead Poisoning Prevention Program

 - testing homes for lead hazards so we can help identify ways to reduce or eliminate lead in the home

-What help does LPP offer?
+What help do we offer?

-LPP offers the following services to children, families, healthcare professionals, and the community at-large:
+We offer the following services to children, families, healthcare professionals, and the community at-large:

 - Monitoring of blood lead levels in children six years of age and under

 - Identification of and care coordination for children with elevated blood lead levels